intel/linux-sgx/README.md

   Please refer [Intel_SGX_Installation_Guide_Linux](https://download.01.org/intel-sgx/latest/linux-latest/docs/) for detail.

   #### Upgrade from a legacy installation
-  Before release 2.8, SGX PSW is installed as a single package named as libsgx-enclave-common.
-Starting with the 2.8 release, SGX PSW is split into smaller packages. libsgx-enclave-common is one of them.
-As a result, a simple upgrade will end up with a subset of the SGX PSW being installed on the system.
-You need to install additional packages to enable the required feature.
-At the same time, you will encounter some error message when you try to upgrade to release 2.8 from an old installation.
+  Sometimes we will split old package into smaller ones or move file between different packages.
+In such cases, you will encounter error messages like: "dpkg: error processing archive ....(--unpack): trying to overwrite ...".
 You can use 2 methods to address it.
   * Uninstall the old installation first, then install new packages.
   * Add ``-o Dpkg::Options::="--force-overwrite"`` option to overwrite existing files and use “``dist-upgrade``” instead of "upgrade" to install new packages when upgrading.
 In short, you should use this command:
   ```